tiw150/Zresidual/docs/reference/Zresidual.hurdle_negbinomial.brms.md

   predictive p-values, \`"rpost"\` for randomized posterior predictive p-values, or \`"mpost"\` for middle-value posterior predictive p-values.
 Default is \`"iscv"\`.

-- nrep:

-  Integer; number of replicated Z-residual sets to generate.
-Default is
-  \`1\`.

 - ...: